BitcoinUnlimited/BitcoinCashSpecification/protocol/network/messages/dsproof-beta.md

 ## Summary

-A double spend attack can be used, for instance, to redirect payments meant for a specific merchant to a different target and thus defraud the merchant we want to pay to.
+A double spend attack can be used, for instance, to redirect payments sent to a specific merchant to a different target and thus defraud the merchant.
 The basic concept of a double spend is that (at least) one unspent output is spent twice in different transactions which forces miners to pick one of them to mine.

-At its most basic we can detect this by finding two signed inputs both spending the same output.
+At its most basic level, this can be detected by finding two signed inputs both spending the same output.
-In the case of pay-to-public-key-hash (P2PKH) this means two signatures signing the same public key.
+In the case of pay-to-public-key-hash (P2PKH) this means two signatures from the same public key.

 Cryptographic signatures in Bitcoin Cash follow the "fork-id" algorithm described [here](/protocol/forks/replay-protected-sighash).
 Since a hash of the transaction is signed, the protocol sends only the intermediate components used to build the preimage for the hash, while still allowing receivers to validate both signatures of the same public key, and therefore proving that a double spend has taken place.